 Everyone is expected to attend our weekly lab meetings.
-These are currently held weekly on Mondays from 1:30 to 2:30 pm either in person or on Zoom, depending on availability and topic.
+These are currently held weekly on either in person or on Zoom, depending on availability and topic.
 The purpose of lab meetings is to touch base with each other and check in on project progress, to discuss any problems that might have come up in the past week, to share new knowledge or interesting ideas and papers, and to regularly present our work to each other.